 Science fiction authors and graphic artists from the Denver area joined National Renewable Energy Laboratory (NREL) researchers as they unharnessed their imaginations during a unique workshop that used science fiction as a lens to explore the technological, social, and cultural aspects of a transition to a clean energy future powered by renewables.

-Held at NREL February 26–27, 2020, the Urban Electrification and the Future of Cities workshop brought together a cross-disciplinary group of experts from various areas of engineering, social science, and the arts to create narratives of hope and visions for the future—inspiring art, short stories, and essays for a book titled The Weight of Light, Volume II.
+Held at NREL February 26–27, 2020, the Urban Electrification and the Future of Cities workshop brought together a cross-disciplinary group of experts from various areas of engineering, social science, and the arts to create narratives of hope and visions for the future—inspiring art, short stories, and essays for a book titled Cities of Light: A Collection of Solar Futures.

 The new book is a follow-on to the first volume, The Weight of Light: A Collection of Solar Futures, published by Arizona State University after a similar workshop held last year.
 It will be available for free in digital formats later this year.

 Workshop participants explored the concept of electrified solar cities and imagined what a solar-powered society would look like.
 What are the challenges and opportunities?
 What will the city infrastructure and supply chains be like?
 What will the city culture and communities be like?
 How does electricity fueled by solar energy fit into the complex ecologies of our urban lives and energy systems?
 Delving into these and other topics, participants focused on four major cities and developed initial story ideas and sketches to be fleshed out by the authors and artists for inclusion in the book.